Ryan Bennion | April 13, 2017

 Bundling DSL and home phone service makes a lot of sense because both services use the same landlines to work.
 And, unlike dial-up Internet, there’s no competition for the line.
 You can surf and talk all you want — at the same time — without running into any interference between your phone and DSL connections.

-If you need Internet service and want to make sure you get the best connection for the best price, DSL is a solid, affordable option that provides with you a dedicated connection.
+If you need high-speed Internet service and want to make sure you get the best connection for the best price, DSL is a solid, affordable option that provides with you a dedicated connection.
 When bundled with home phone, DSL Internet can even save you money.